tookan-hub/tookan-tracker-sdk-android/README.md

 * Download the tookan-tracker.jar and add it in the libs folder of your android project.
 * Use startLocationListening() with a valid Job ID to start location tracking.
 * Use stopLocationListening() to stop tracking
+* You can obtain the API Key used in startLocationListening from your Tookan Dashboard - https://app.tookanapp.com/#/app/settings/apikey.

 # Requirements